Some of the rules and descriptions below are subject to approval by the university

 2. Project Allocation

-A list of potential topics are available in early to mid August.
+A list of potential topics are available in the first week of the Autumn 2021 term.

 An (optional) project introduction seminar will be held around the same period.
 You will receive an email notifying you of the exact date.